outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       game: incentivized motion within a system having limits to prevent motion
       filter: barrier creating a difference between input & output

+    - add interface diagram & interface query map
+      - interface query map indicates position of interfaces to query
+        - examples of targets of interface queries:
+          - function fitting a context, context fitting a function, causal structure fitting a function, errors or missing information fitting a function, tests determining a function
+        - the position of interfaces is determined by intent of problem/solution and cost/optimization metrics and available information or testing/derivation (information capture/generation) resources

+    - add conceptual math diagram

     - example filter analysis

       - problem: design/select optimal options for a program